No Bake Granola Bars

 - Line a 8×8 inch baking dish with two strips of crisscrossed parchment paper.
 The parchment paper will make it easier for you to remove the bars from the pan and slice them later.

-- In a large mixing bowl, mix together oats, pumpkin seeds, coconut, salt and cinnamon.
-Stir well to combine.
+- In a large mixing bowl, mix together oats, pumpkin seeds, coconut, dates/raisins, salt and cinnamon, and stir well to combine.
+If using dates, chop them roughly into bite size pieces before adding them to the bowl.

 - In a separate bowl, whisk together the almond butter, honey and vanilla extract.
 If needed gently warm it in the microwave or stove top to bring it together.